This post may contain affiliate links. Please read our privacy policy.

 I guess you could skip the olives if you are not an olive family, but that pop of salt adds something wonderful.
-Use any combo if halved pitted olives that your like, or pick a favorite olive and stick with that.
+Use any combo of halved pitted olives that you like, or pick a favorite olive and stick with that.
+You might also think of finishing this salad with a drizzle of Basil Oil for even more herbal flavor.

 15-Minute Tomato, Mozzarella and Basil Salad: Simple, gorgeous, summer in a bowl.